parenting my special needs child

 Despite my background as a Speech-Language-Pathologist, I had blinders on when it came to my own child.
 I wanted desperately to believe that I could somehow make it better on my own.
 I thought if I tried harder or did more, I could somehow make the problems go away.
 There came a point when I had to admit that an assessment was needed.
 Her health and happiness were more important than my denial.

-My daughter was diagnosed by an Occupational Therapist with SPD, and two years later she was diagnosed with ADHD, executive functioning issues, poor working memory, and auditory processing issues.
+My daughter was diagnosed by an Occupational Therapist with SPD.
+Two years later she was diagnosed with ADHD, executive functioning issues, poor working memory, and auditory processing issues.
 I went from being in denial that there was anything wrong, to demanding an Individualized Education Plan (IEP) be made for my child.
-I learned some valuable lessons along the way, and my hope is that I can make the road less bumpy for others:
+I learned some valuable lessons along the way, and my hope is that I can make the road of parenting a special needs child less bumpy for others:

 strategies to help parent a special needs child